 Serious Convictions Spent on Application to the Magistrates’ Court

 A serious conviction is a conviction where a term of imprisonment of more than 30 months was imposed, or a conviction for a sexual offence or for a serious violent offence.

-A person convicted of a serious conviction may apply to the Magistrates’ Court for an order that the conviction is spent if:
+As stated in the 2021 Spent Convictions Act, a person convicted of a serious conviction may apply to the Magistrates’ Court for an order that the conviction is spent if: